Identifying Potential JWST Duplicate Observations

 280

-General search procedures for observations of astronomical targets are described in Data Exploration with the MAST Portal.
+General search procedures for observations of astronomical targets are described in MAST Web Access.
 Exposures that overlap the selected target (or field) within the search radius will be listed in a table, and the approximate footprints of those exposures will appear against a background image of the sky at the target location.

 Potential vs. Actual Duplications